AuScalableDroneCloud/pipeline-fracture/Jupyter/README.md

 Features are detected in the images with the generated shaerlet systems.
 Each generated systems will be used to generate a ridge/edge intesity map that is then normalized.
 The parameters that can be chosed are: <br />
 **minContrast:** * Minimum contrast of edges/ridges to eb detected* (--minC) <br/>
 **offset:** * Defines teh scaling offset between even- and odd-symmetric shearlets.* (--offS) <br />
-**scalesUsedForPivotSearch:** * Defines which scales of teh shearlet systems are considered for determining teh orientationn fro which teh complex shearlet-based edge/ridge measure is computed.* (This parameter can only be changed in the Jupyter notebook) <br />
+**scalesUsedForPivotSearch:** * Defines which scales of the shearlet systems are considered for determining the orientationn for which the complex shearlet-based edge/ridge measure is computed.* (This parameter can only be changed in the Jupyter notebook) <br />
 **positive:** * Detect positive ridges.* (--positive) <br />
 **negative:** * Detect negative ridges.* (--negative) <br />